A research team’s part in a special trial into COVID-19 treatments has been highlighted after three members were recognised.

 “We have gone above and beyond in our work, been among the highest recruiters of patients in the country and have been the first to trial three new treatments.

-“It’s a fantastic achievement by the whole organisation and we are so proud to have made such a difference to people’s lives.”
+“It’s a fantastic achievement by the whole organisation and we’re so proud to have made a difference to people’s lives.”

 Dr Prudon’s nomination highlighted his leadership, passion for research and his relationship with patients involved.